Copepod: Behavior

 The second pair of cephalic appendages in free-living copepods is usually the main time-averaged source of propulsion, beating like oars to pull the animal through the water.
 However, different groups have different modes of feeding and locomotion, ranging from almost immotile for several minutes (e.g. some harpacticoid copepods) to intermittent motion (e.g., some cyclopoid copepods) and continuous displacements with some escape reactions (e.g. most calanoid copepods).

 Some copepods have extremely fast escape responses when a predator is sensed, and can jump with high speed over a few millimetres.
 Many species have neurons surrounded by myelin (for increased conduction speed), which is very rare among invertebrates (other examples are some annelids and malacostracan crustaceans like palaemonid shrimp and penaeids).
 Even rarer, the myelin is highly organized, resembling the well-organized wrapping found in vertebrates (Gnathostomata).
 Despite their fast escape response, copepods are successfully hunted by slow-swimming seahorses, which approach their prey so gradually, it senses no turbulence, then suck the copepod into their snout too suddenly for the copepod to escape.

+Several species are bioluminescent and able to produce light.
+It is assumed this is an antipredatory defense mechanism.

 Finding a mate in the three-dimensional space of open water is challenging.
 Some copepod females solve the problem by emitting pheromones, which leave a trail in the water that the male can follow.
 Copepods experience a low Reynolds number and therefore a high relative viscosity.
 One foraging strategy involves chemical detection of sinking marine snow aggregates and taking advantage of nearby low-pressure gradients to swim quickly towards food sources.